Connect with us

 An everything app, also known as a “super app,” provides a wide range of features – from social networking to online shopping and financial services.
 Essentially it’s a fusion of many apps you may often use, like Instagram, Uber, WhatsApp and PayPal.

-The intended goal of an everything app is to simplify tasks by saving time and effort needed to use multiple platforms.
-Through partnerships with third-party servicers, everything apps create an ecosystem where users can switch between different tasks without to the app or install any others on their devices.
+The intended goal of an everything app is to simplify daily tasks by saving time and effort needed to use multiple platforms.
+Through partnerships with third-party servicers, everything apps create an ecosystem where users can switch between different tasks without having to leave the app or install any others on their devices.

 A hand holding a phone displaying an app store page for WeChat